 behind my work

-Beginning an artwork My work starts with street photography.
+How do I begin an artwork?
+What equipment, materials and techniques do I use?
+My work starts with street photography.
 I wander the streets as a Flaneur.
 Charles Baudelaire, the nineteenth-century poet described a Flaneur in his essay ‘The Painter of Modern Life’ as a stroller and loafer of the city streets observing modern life.
 Likewise, l wander around the city like a man of leisure as l try to take it all in.
 Following my intuition and hunches, I take pictures of what seems important to me.
 I look to capture that important element in the frame of my viewfinder, the essence of the importance of life.
-The photographs I take allows me to record a rich visual diary.… Read More »How do I begin an artwork?
-What equipment, materials and techniques do I use?
+The photographs… Read More »How do I begin an artwork?

+A dialogue between me and my work.
 I have an inherent need to communicate and express something.
-I am constantly looking for a new way to read the world to understand the physicality of forms.
+As I am constantly looking for a new way to read the world to understand the physicality of forms.
 I see my practice as an exercise of being a painter/curator of moments of our lives; reclaiming a more agreeable melody, restoring, reordering and decluttering to focus on what is truly important.
 By focusing on the space and the possibilities of structure and composition, I hope to emphasise the beauty and harmony from the chaos in the city, to invoke a new reading of its noise, movement and pattern.
-By revealing things through a slow open process, my work uncovers the importance… Read More »A dialogue between me and my work
+By revealing things through a… Read More »A dialogue between me and my work